neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 together a solution to the momentum conservation equation).
 The `boundaryTypeMap` is used to specify the mapping of boundary IDs to types of boundary conditions.
 NekRS uses short character strings to represent the type of boundary condition.
-For velocity, these boundary condition strings are show in [vel_bcs].
+For velocity, some of the common boundary condition strings are shown in [vel_bcs].
+We will talk about the `.oudf` file shortly.

-!table id=vel_bcs caption=Velocity boundary conditions in NekRS
+!table id=vel_bcs caption=Common velocity boundary conditions in NekRS
 | Meaning | How to set in `.par` File | Function name in `.oudf` File |
 | :- | :- | :- |
 | `v` | Dirichlet velocity | `velocityDirichletConditions` |